 The Mississippi Department of Education is a conduit for federal money to the local school districts and ensures the local school districts' compliance with federal financial grants.
-As such, MDE requires each local school district and each state school to have a grievance policy in place to address any complaints alleging discrimination under the Age Discrimination Act of 1975, Title II of the American Disability Act, Title IV of the Civil Rights Act of 1964, Title VI of the Civil Rights Act of 1964, Title VI of the Civil Rights Act of 1964, Title VI of the Education Amendments of 1972.
+As such, MDE requires each local school district and each state school to have a grievance policy in place to address any complaints alleging discrimination under the Age Discrimination Act of 1975, Title II of the American Disability Act, Title IV of the Civil Rights Act of 1964, Title VI of the Civil Rights Act of 1964, Title VI of the Rehabilitation Act, and Title IX of the Education Amendments of 1972.
 Complaints alleging discrimination by the local school district, its staff, or students should be first directed to the local school level and handled pursuant to local policy.